Montivagant970/Portfolio/README.md

 * **YouTubeScraper.py** : tool (class) to scrape audio and video data from YouTube, extract embedded subtitle text in the video, and prepare audio/text from videos for finetuning the Whisper LLM.

 ### Tools:
-*Many of which were developed as a means of completing tasks automatically during
+*Many of the following tools were developed as a means of completing tasks automatically during the thesis process.*
 * **csvcleaner.py** : tool to convert semicolon delimited csv UTF-8 files from Excel into standard comma separated csv files.
 * **audio_metrics_calculator.py** : tool to calculate the duration and size of a folder of audio files.